-The Access Officer will continue to undertake and co-ordinate outreach activities in addition to integrating with the activities of the Centre for Rural Skills.
-We have utilised £50,000 in 2007 to offer the opportunity for skill based training courses available to all students to enhance their employability upon completion of their studies.
+The Widening Participation Officer will continue to undertake and co-ordinate outreach activities in addition to integrating with the activities of the Centre for Rural Skills and now the Food Centre.
+We utilised £50,000 in 2007 rising to £75,000 in 2008, 2009 and 2010 to offer the opportunity for skill based training courses to all students to enhance their employability upon completion of their studies.